kaliberjs/scroll-progression/readme.md

 ## Usage

-This library tracks to progression of a given element between two points within its overflowing container.
+This library tracks to progression of a given element between two points within its [scroll parent](#the-scroll-parent).
 These two points are called scroll triggers.
 A scroll trigger consists of an `anchor` and (optionally) an `offset`.
 The anchor is a relative value based on the container's height. `0` means the top of the container, `1` means the bottom.
 If you need to increase or decrease with an amount of pixels, you can use the `offset` property for this.

 For instance: a scroll trigger describing the point 100 pixels below the top of an element is described as follows: